- Torn between Ryobi and DeWalt tools?

 Ryobi circular saws reach up to 7 ¼” at most, still good for the majority of small projects, but cannot handle anything that would require a bigger blade.

-They have brushless and ONE+ circular saws which are great on the go.
+The brushless and ONE+ circular saws are great on the go.

 Heavy-duty circular saws

-DeWalt because they offer combo kits with certain models and are designed for up to heavy-duty use.
-Ryobi is good for more mobile DIY use only.
+DeWalt is always offering combo kits with most models being designed for heavy-duty use.
+Ryobi is good for more mobile DIY use.

 7. Miter saws